automata/osc-web/README.md

-* Open Sound Control Web Bridge
+# Open Sound Control Web Bridge

+Creates a simple bridge between your Web page and an OSC app or device.

-* Introduction
+## Introduction

 OSC (Open Sound Control) is a protocol on top of UDP commonly used by audio applications.
 It could be seem as a /MIDI evolution/.